retromaverick69-collab/formulazero-69/README.md

 # formulazero-69
-This is my first repos in github and im excited. this is just a school project shit Author-Prasannaa
+This is my first repos in github and im excited. this is just a school project shit<br>

+Author-Prasannaa